'Heads must roll': After Epstein found dead, lawmakers want answers, justice for alleged victims

 Barr added that he has ordered the Justice Department's internal watchdog, the Office of the Inspector General, to conduct its own probe.

-Rep. Jerrold Nadler, D-N.Y., called the apparent suicide "deeply disturbing," saying on Twitter that he was "pleased" that the FBI and the inspector general were investigating.
+Rep. Jerry Nadler, D-N.Y., called the apparent suicide "deeply disturbing," saying on Twitter that he was "pleased" that the FBI and the inspector general were investigating.

 "There are many questions that need to be answered in this case," Nadler, the chairman of the House Judiciary Committee, said.